Licensing Authority Bulletin November 2018

 LAs are reminded that crane grab machines (non complex category D machines with a maximum stake of £1 and a maximum prize of £50 (non-monetary)) are gaming machines and a premises licence/permit from the licensing authority is needed to site them.

-They should only be sited in premises used wholly or mainly for making gaming machines available (eg AGCs, FECs or UFECs) or in premises with an appropriate permit (eg a pub) and therefore not in the corridors of motorway service centres or shopping centres.
+They should only be sited in premises used wholly or mainly for making gaming machines available (eg AGCs, FECs or UFECs) or in premises with an appropriate permit (for example, a pub) and therefore not in the corridors of motorway service centres or shopping centres.
 They should be labelled as category D gaming machines.
 Further information is available on our website with some example of crane grab machines.

 In contrast limited prize gaming machines are exempt from licence or permit requirements as the prize value does not exceed the cost to play.